-- 1. Complete all the application forms accurately - 2.
-Submit the application materials in a timely manner and to the correct location - 3.
-Provide correct information (misreporting on the financial aid forms is a violation of Federal law) - 4.
+- 1. Complete the FAFSA each year after January 1 and filing previous year's taxes all the application forms accurately - Submit the application materials Sign and return the award letter in a timely manner and to the correct location - 3.
+Provide correct information (misreporting on the FAFSA financial aid forms and Stafford and PLUS Loan Master Promissory Notes is a violation of Federal law) - 4.
 Read and understand all forms that are being signed - 5.
-Keep copies of all the forms for their own records - 6.
-Accept the responsibility for all agreements that are signed - 7.
+Keep copies of all the forms for their own records

+- 6. Accept the responsibility for all agreements that are signed - 7.
 Perform the work that is agreed upon by accepting a work opportunity - 8.
 Be aware of, and comply with, deadlines for application and reapplication for assistance - 9.
-Be aware of the institution's Return of Title IV Funds policy
+Be aware of the institution's federal Return of Title IV Funds policy - 10.
+Be aware of Financial Aid Satisfactory Academic Progress requirements and maintain those requirements